Utility Checklist for Renters

 File Those Bills

 Obtain an actual reading of the electric and gas meters on your first day in your new apartment as well as on the day you move out.
-If you want, you can read the meter yourself.
-(Call CUB for a copy of our fact sheet, “How to Read Your Meter.”)
+Having this information on hand will help you if there is a billing dispute with the company in the future.
+If you want, you can read the meter yourself with CUB’s How to Read Your Meter Factsheet.

 Beware Utility Maintenance Plans

 In fact, the list of what they don’t cover usually is longer than what they do.
-Your savings by skipping such plans will probably be enough to cover such repairs, if you ever need them done.
+Your savings by skipping such plans will probably be enough to cover such repairs if you ever need them done.

 Call CUB